 The way to diagnose if a soiled flame sensor is causing a furnace malfunction is to take a micro amp draw reading, which a professional furnace technician can give you.
 If a dirty flame sensor is the reason, the furnace expert will clean the sensor with steel wool.
 If dirt was the single factor, we will see a significantly higher amp reading.
 If the reading does not change, the technician will proceed with the heating system repair diagnostic process.

-If you aren’t certain your heating equipment is going to make it through these last few weeks of winter, give Aramendia Plumbing, Heating and Air, A Service Experts Company a call and we’ll come out and give you a full furnace maintenance or a complimentary in-home estimate on a new HVAC system.
+If you aren’t certain your heating equipment is going to make it through these last few weeks of winter, give Aramendia Plumbing, Heating and Air a call and we’ll come out and give you a full furnace maintenance or a complimentary in-home estimate on a new HVAC system.